lejahmal/ORDERVIEW/README.txt

 With YAHOO FINANCE
-go to yahoo https://finance.yahoo.com/quote/%5EFCHI/history/ using mozilla firefox browser click "Toggle reader View" button in mozilla firefox toolbar copy all data using Ctrl+A and Ctrl+C and paste it into CAC40.txt file REMOVE THE LAST EMPTY LINE AFTER COPY ALL DATE IN THE FILE
+go to yahoo https://finance.yahoo.com/quote/%5EFCHI/history/ using mozilla firefox browser keep times frame "Daily" edit the date interval depending to your need click "Toggle reader View" button in mozilla firefox toolbar copy all data using Ctrl+A and Ctrl+C and paste it into CAC40.txt file REMOVE THE LAST EMPTY LINE AFTER COPY ALL DATE IN THE FILE